-But the no contact rule provides the best hope if you can focus more long term to get what you want instead of on a hopeless effort to force something right now.
+But the no contact rule after being dumped provides the best hope if you can focus more long term to get what you want instead of on a hopeless effort to force something right now.
 It’s the mirage of instant gratification versus the reality of delayed gratification.

 The no contact rule does several positive things on your behalf.
 It is by far your strongest and best weapon to defeat the breakup and cause your ex to want to get back together with you.

 1. It stops the damage.
 If you respond with calm and poise when your ex breaks up with you, you let the relationship stand on its own instead of giving the response to the break up a featured status.
 And your odds of an ex coming back to you with the relationship itself being what is judged is much higher than the final experience with you being your fit.

 Any objection at this point only causes problems.
 Trust me, you will not TALK your ex into staying with you or coming back.
 That’s not how it works.
 The answer is not just giving them “a good talking to.”